- Send with Email

 Objectives - Why this project and for whom?

-This project will study the impact of data protection measures, the relevant legislative instruments and the work of the institutions active in this area, based on judicial statistical data and case law.
-The main purpose is to identify gaps in EU legislation and its implementation to ensure effective data protection and the development of opinions of FRA of how to develop the protection of the fundamental right of data protection further through new or amended EU legislation.
+This project studied the impact of data protection measures, the relevant legislative instruments and the work of the institutions active in this area, based on judicial statistical data and case law.
+The main purpose was to identify gaps in EU legislation and its implementation to ensure effective data protection and the development of opinions of FRA of how to develop the protection of the fundamental right of data protection further through new or amended EU legislation.

-This project is implemented through FRALEX, the legal experts group of the FRA.
+This project was implemented through FRALEX, the legal experts group of the FRA.
 FRALEX national teams will produce national reports based on a detailed questionnaire developed by the Agency.
-The comparative report will be based on these national reports.
+The comparative report was then based on these national reports.

-The project will focus on the following topics at the national level:
+The project focused on the following topics at the national level:

 Mapping of national Data Protection Authorities (resources, powers and activities);

 Indicators for compliance with data protection law (number of data protection registrations; appointment of data protection officers)